Fangwq/learngit/README.md

-This is the remote repository
+This is the remote repository.
+In this repository, I will write the popular algorithms in python.